AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 4. Select **Save**.

 #### About the Logic App

+The Azure Logic Apps service works as a powerful workflow orchestrator that natively [integrates with hundreds](https://docs.microsoft.com/azure/connectors/apis-list) of Azure and 3rd-party services.
+Users usually build logic apps with the Logic Apps Designer, which provides a simple web-based, drag-and-drop interface.
+Alternately, logic apps can be built using JavaScript Object Notation (JSON) for scripting, Azure PowerShell commands, and Azure Resource Manager (ARM) templates.

+The logic app that is deployed in the solution accelerator sends email notifications to recipients when certain event milestones occur, such as when a package delivery is running behind schedule, or when an oil pump encounters an anomaly.

 Paste the following into the **Body** field.
 The dynamic content will automatically be added: